Katamatite railway line

 The Katamatite railway line is a disused railway located in northern Victoria, Australia.
 It was built as a tramway, running from Dookie to Katamatite, and opened on 11 August 1890.
 Two years later it was taken over by the Victorian Railways (VR) and sections of the track were upgraded allowing its reclassification as a railway.
 The line was formally closed on 13 January 1987.

 Background

-In 1886, the Parliament of Victoria passed the Tramways in Country Districts Act, which allowed local governments in country areas to construct tramways, with financial assistance from the Victorian government, to a limit of £2,000 a mile.
+The Parliament of Victoria passed the Tramways in Country Districts Act 1886 (50 Vict.
+No. 915), which allowed local governments in country areas to construct tramways, with financial assistance from the Victorian government, to a limit of £2,000 a mile.
 Money was to be provided to councils through the Country Tramways Trust Fund, which was in turn part of the budget allocation to the VR.
 Ultimately, local ratepayers bore the burden of repaying the loans.